j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 {% endhighlight %}

 After the message, there are a lot of constant numbers set in `ptr`.
 I didn't dug further what is each number.
-What I did was use the tools the CTF provided to help us that is [Google](https://www.google.com).
+What I did was use one of the tools the CTF provided to help us that is [Google](https://www.google.com).
 Throwing some number there, it returned values used in [seccomp](https://en.wikipedia.org/wiki/Seccomp) (it provides a secure state of the calling process dealing with system calls).
 Then I used `seccomp-tools` to collect the rules seccomp is applying to the program.
 This is the output:

 {% include gctf-2022-misc-segfault-seccomp-tools.html %}

-The process has its `syscalls` restricted to `rt_sigreturn`, `exit`, `read`, `mmap`, `munmap`, `fstat`, `stat` and `write`.
-The next instructions read a value to `ptr[0]` that is the length of our payload.
+The process has its `syscalls` restricted to `rt_sigreturn`, `exit_group`, `exit`, `read`, `mmap`, `munmap`, `fstat`, `stat` and `write`.
+The next part of the program read a value to `ptr[0]` that is the length of our payload.

 {% highlight c %}
     for ( j = 0LL; j <= 7; j += read(0, ptr, 8 - j) )